wp-graphql/wp-graphql-smart-cache/readme.txt

 In order to use v0.2.0+ of WPGraphQL Smart Cache, you will need WPGraphQL v1.12.0 or newer.

 == Changelog ==

+= 0.3.1 =

+- chore: update readme.txt with tags, updated "tested up to" version
+- chore: update testing matrix to run tests on more versions of WordPress and PHP
+- chore: update docs
+- chore: add icons and banner for WordPress.org

 = 0.3.0 =